 A:You are considered an Apprentice Member while you are in training and working on the requirements to become a Certified Master Naturalist.

 A:The Chapter meetings are at 6:30 pm the second Tuesday of each month (meeting info) at the Cameron County Annex Building located at Williams Road and Hwy.
 83/77 in San Benito, Texas,

 Click here for a map to the location.

-A: Volunteer and Advanced Training Opportunities are sent out via email, announced at General Meetings and posted on the calendar on the web page.
-Link
+A: Volunteer and Advanced Training Opportunities are sent out via email, announced at General Meetings and posted on the Events page.

 A: If you come up with a project on your own that you'd like to do or find out about one you'd like to get approved, you will need to fill out and submit a project proposal.
 The Board will review your proposal during the next scheduled board meeting.
 Each activity must be approved by the board for you to receive credit for that time as a Master Naturalist.
 Once an item is approved, the Project Chairman or Education Chairman will place it on the approved list of activities, and that information will also be e-mailed and posted on the website in the volunteer opportunities/advanced training section.